-The School’s Winter Doctoral Conference is a meeting point for students and faculty working in diverse areas.
-It is an opportunity to get acquainted with other people’s work and for first year students to get a taste of advanced doctoral research.
-The conference aims to provide a safe, academically useful environment that nurtures the development of PhD students in terms of creating research papers and making presentations at professional seminars and conferences.
+A meeting point for students and faculty working in diverse areas providing an opportunity to get acquainted with other people’s work and for first year students to get a taste of advanced doctoral research.
+You will experience a safe, academically useful environment that nurtures the development of PhD students in terms of creating research papers and making presentations at professional seminars and conferences.

-Teaching and assessment form an integral part of academic life, and you’ll need to learn and develop these skills as part of your PhD.
-PhD students provide vital assistance for our taught and executive education programmes (undergraduate, MBA, research MPhils, Executive MBA, Executive Education, professional practice masters).
-Within the University of Cambridge system PhDs may teach undergraduates, take undergraduate supervisions, run masters tutorials or review sessions, supervise masters student projects or co-teach part of a course with a member of faculty.
+As part of your PhD you will need to learn and develop the essential skills of teaching and assessment, an integral part of academic life You will have the chance to provide vital assistance for our taught and executive education programmes (undergraduate, MBA, research MPhils, Executive MBA, Executive Education, professional practice masters).
+You may teach undergraduates, take undergraduate supervisions, run masters tutorials or review sessions, supervise masters student projects or co-teach part of a course with a member of faculty.

-Numerous high-quality research seminars and speaker events take place at the School each week.
-These are organised by the various special interest groups, research centres and subject groups, and include talks by both business leaders and academics.
+You will be able to take advantage of the numerous high-quality research seminars and speaker events that take place at the Business School each week.
+Organised by the various special interest groups, research centres and subject groups, seminars include talks by both business leaders and academics.

 Training offered by other departments can help develop:

-- knowledge of specialised methods (e.g. modules from the Faculty of Mathematics and Faculty of Economics)
+- knowledge of specialised methods (eg modules from the Faculty of Mathematics)

 The Experimental Laboratory is a dedicated space where you can run your own psychology and behavioural economics experiments.
 The lab contains 21 computers equipped with experimental software, including z-Tree (Zurich Toolbox for Readymade Economic Experiments), which allows both stand-alone and networked experiments.